pdjr-module-libraries/FunctionMapper/README.md

 }
 FunctionHandler myFunctionHandler(myFunctionMap);
 .fi

-With a single array argument the FunctionHandler object is sized to accommodate the supplied map array and use of the addHandler() method to dynamically add more function maps is not possible.
+ With a single array argument the FunctionMapper object is sized to accommodate the supplied map array and use of the \fCaddHandler() method (see below) is not possible.
  Optionally the constructor can be passed a second argument which specifies the maximum size of the FunctionHandler and, so long as the supplied array doesn't fill the map, addHandler() can be used to dynamically add more maps to the FunctionHandler after instantiation.

 .nf
 FunctionMap myFunctionMap[] = {
   { 0, [](unsigned char functionCode, unsigned char value)->bool{ return((value % 2) == 0); } },